haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <a class="prompt prompt-question">
 Examine the various clusters.
-Compare the orientation of each domain (C82,C34_wHTH1, C34_wHTH2 and C31).
+Compare the orientation of each domain (C82,C34 and the C31 peptides).
 How does their orientation differ between the various clusters?
 </a>